SS111/Minecraft-ID-Resolver/README.md

 2. Search for conflicts
 3. Manually resolve conflicts by using the list of conflicts the program provides

+Please note that the unknown IDs tab is an attempt to support unsupported configuration files (aka any non-forge configuration file) and is **most likely always** going to be a false positive.
+Because of this, this tool *will not* attempt to resolve unknown ID conflicts.

 Or if you want to resolve ID conflicts automatically,

 1. Select the configuration directory